aparanta/model_production/README.md

 Missing db implementation and trigger to webhook on success

 Run : EquipmentMonitoring first
-Run : Run EquipmentMonitoringClient to start subscribing
+Run : EquipmentMonitoringClient to start subscribing